 Uncertainty in Demographic Rates

 At the expert meeting described above the team approximated the average value of each rate, but we did not conduct a formal elicitation to obtain estimates of uncertainty in those estimates (Burgman 2005).
+We followed the recommendations of McGowan et al. (2011) to introduce parametric uncertainty into the replicates of our model simulations.
 To incorporate uncertainty in our estimates of the average demographic rates, we assumed that the error in our mean estimate was 15% of the average value approximated by the team.
 For example, the team estimated average adult survival probability as 0.9, so we assumed a standard deviation of 0.9*0.15=0.135.
-For each transition probability, we randomly drew an average value for each iteration from a Beta distribution, using the method-of-moments method to calculate the shape parameters.
-For the fecundity rates, we randomly drew an average value from a Log-normal distribution.
+For each transition probability, we randomly drew an average value for each iteration from a Beta distribution, using the method-of-moments method to conver the mean and standard deviation into beta distribution the shape parameters (Morris and Doak).
+For the fecundity rates, we randomly drew an average value from a Log-normal distribution (Morris and Doak 2002).

 Temporal Variation in Demographic Rates